powerlim2/analytics_interviews/python/8_/README.md

-# Python Programming Interivew Question 8
+# Python Programming Interview Question 8

 ### Question About Writing A Module: